pranav2595/SE20_HW2-3/README.md

 Go link: https://repl.it/repls/RareSelfishDatabases#code/golang/game_error.go

 Ruby link: https://repl.it/repls/DarkseagreenOptimalRobodoc#code/ruby/game_bugs.rb

-So without further ado, jump right into this small questionnaire -

 ## Conway's Game of Life Rules
 GOL is in a 2D square grid, where each cell has two possible states: live or dead.
 We will be assigned 1 as live cell, and 0 as dead cell.
 Every cell interacts with its [8 neighboring cells](https://en.wikipedia.org/wiki/Moore_neighborhood) by the following rules: